kelvinadeu/Quotes/README.md

 first player to reach 100 wins

 #### KNOWN BUGS
-there is a lot to be improved in this project mostly the js part which ill try work on
+there is no bug in this app and if you get any please communicate

 ### communication
 you can make you contribution through my email